beuaaa/pywinauto_recorder/docs/index.rst

 More explanations
 #################
-The main of "Pywinauto recorder" is an infinite loop where where at each iteration it:
+The main of "Pywinauto recorder" is an infinite loop where at each iteration it:
  (1) finds the path of the element under the mouse cursor.
 The path is formed by the window_text and control_type pair of the element and all its ancestors.
  (2) searches for an unambiguous path, if found, it colors the element region green or orange.
  (3) records a user action in a file involving the last recognized unique path.